 - Teach them how to start SEO-optimizing a website.

-- Show them what a fully-loaded digital marketing plan looks like.
+- Show them what a full-stack digital marketing plan looks like.

-- Show them results of past clients with pictures and numbers.
+- Show them the results of past clients with pictures and numbers.

-Tip: If your benefits statements are too long, a link to an elaborated post would be a good idea.
+Tip: If your benefits statements are too long, a link to a blog post would be a good idea.

 Remember the Laing+Simmons brochure at the top?
-Their brochure actually taught their prospects how to sell a house.
+Their brochure teaches their prospects the process on how to sell a house.
 After reading that, their prospects could have gone out on their own to sell the house without Laing+Simmons.

 Step 3: Design for 8-year olds